 It’s Christmas time, folks!
-Time for giving gifts to your loved ones, spending time cuddled up on the couch with your family watching Elf, and getting together with extended family.
+Time for giving gifts, cuddling up on the couch with your family to watch Elf, and getting together with loved ones.
 Unless of course, you have a parenting time agreement that keeps your kids away on Christmas day.
-Nothing feels worse than spending the holidays without your kids, but for many recently divorced parents, that’s the unpleasant reality.
+Nothing feels worse than spending the holidays without your kids.
+But for many recently divorced parents, that’s the unpleasant reality.
 The better way is for the parents to have worked through an agreement for the kids to see both parents during the holidays, if possible.

 If that sounds like your situation, then you already know how painful it is to be away from your little loves during the holidays.
 But it doesn’t have to be like that forever.
 You do have options.
-And while it may be your current situation, there are ways to make the current challenge easier to bear.
-And also things you can do to change the status quo for future Christmases.
+And while it may be your current situation, there are ways to make this challenge easier to bear.
+Also, remember that there are things you can do to change the status quo for future holidays.

 What are your options for this Christmas?

 In truth, there’s nothing you can do to quickly change the situation for this holiday season unless both parents agree.
 Modifying court-ordered custody agreements and parenting time schedules takes time.
 We’re sorry to be the bearer of bad news, but we wouldn’t want to give you false hope.
 You CAN pursue a modification of your custody agreement or parenting time schedule, but not a week before Christmas.
 The gears of the court grind slowly, and it’s important to have realistic expectations so you don’t set yourself up for disappointment.

 However, just because it’s too late to change the situation for this year, doesn’t mean you can’t get a jump start on next Christmas!
 If you aren’t happy with your court-ordered parenting time / holiday time order (because your ex gets more time with your kids than you do) or your parenting time schedule hardly gives you any time with them, you have choices.
 Although you’ll be required to prove to the court that some of your circumstances have changed to warrant the modification of your custody order.